cloudmesh-community/fa18-523-57/paper/paper.md

 ### Backpropagation

-Back propagation [@fa18-523-57-Backpropagation] is a technique in neural networks which calculates the gradient values for the peaks and troughs of the loss function and send the error values obtained to the previous layer going in the reverse or backward direction [@fa18-523-57-Backpropagation].
+Backpropagation [@fa18-523-57-Backpropagation] is a technique in neural networks which calculates the gradient values for the peaks and troughs of the loss function and send the error values obtained to the previous layer going in the reverse or backward direction [@fa18-523-57-Backpropagation].